getlantern/lantern/README.markdown

 More information about RE2: https://code.google.com/p/re2/

 JavaScript considers a vertical tab (\000B <VT>) to be part of the whitespace class (\s), while RE2 does not.

-### UTF-8 UTF-16

-Internally, otto stores strings as Go does, which is UTF-8.
-JavaScript calls for strings to be handled as UTF-16.
-This leads to some strange edge cases, such as a UTF-8 string having a length of 5, while the "same" string as UTF-16 has a length of 3.

 ## Usage